Sigmmma/c20/src/content/h3/tags/object/projectile/readme.md

 The trace collision test takes advantage of other objects' bounding radii and the collision BSP structures found in [collision models](~collision_model) and [scenario structure bsps](~scenario_structure_bsp).
 If any collision is detected, it is handled accordingly (e.g. applying effects, damage or playing sound).

 If no collision is detected, the projectile is moved to its next position at the end of the trace line.
-The process continues, tick by tick, until the projectile collides or detonates at its maximum range
+The process continues, tick by tick, until the projectile collides or detonates at its maximum range.

-A sufficiently high velocity projectile is effectively hitscan if it can cross a playable space within a single tick, with the game being simulated at 60 ticks per second.
-Otherwise, ballistic leading will be required to hit a moving target.
+A projectile with sufficiently high velocity behaves like a hitscan, since it will be able to cross a playable space within a single tick, with the game being simulated at 60 ticks per second.
+Should the projectile not be fast enough to hitscan the playable space, leading on targets may be required.

-Projectiles receive a boost to the distance hitscanned on their spawn tick, this boost is very strong at low velocities like 2, but as velocity increases the boost is reduced until it becomes negligible.
+Projectiles receive a boost to the distance hitscanned on their spawn tick, this boost is very strong at low velocities such as 2, but as velocity increases the boost is reduced until it becomes negligible, like at 700.

 Projectile vectors can be changed from all sources of [damage](~damage_effect) when a [collision model](~collision_model) is present by using the "instantaneous acceleration" value, this includes melee, explosions, normal rounds, and other projectiles colliding mid-air.
 When no collision is present only area of effect damage can effect projectiles